 Through Relief ministries, we provide aid to our neighbors from the immediate effects of poverty.

 Our Benevolence ministry assists our neighbors in the Belton or Academy school districts in emergency situations.
-If funds are available, $50 may be used once every 6 months for aid with rent, utility bills, or medication.
+If funds are available, $50 may be used once every 6 months for aid with rent or utility bills.
 Helping Hands also partners with Smith Brothers Gas in Belton to provide gas vouchers of $8 or $12 for transportation to verifiable medical appointments or job interviews.
 When individuals receive assistance through Benevolence or gas vouchers, they must complete one course of classes within 6 months to be eligible for further financial assistance.

 Client Choice Food Pantry